front-end-foundations/7-ajax-11ty/readme.md

 Don't worry about the material at the top.
 It is not part of ajax and can be ignored for the moment (we'll get to it later).

-You can find this page at `http://localhost:8080/posts/ajax/`
+View the page in chrome.

 ## Fetch